TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/custom_flash.md

 can see the configuration data for the flash printed as a json.
 You will see this if your flash supports SFDP.
 In this case, copy this part save it as JSON file, this would be useful in Step 2.
 In fact, the TI Board Default Flash configuration is also saved as json.
+Optional - add a field "flashName" manually that saves the flash name as the SFDP does not provide it.

 ## Step 2: Configuring the flash via SysConfig